FreeCAD/FreeCAD-documentation/wiki/Tutorial_guidelines.md

 ---
+ TutorialInfo:
-- TutorialInfo:   Class:What is the tutorial about?
+   Class: What is the tutorial about?
 Modeling?
 Drafting?
 Introduction to a workbench?
-Level:What level of user is it meant for?
-FCVersion:What FreeCAD version are you using?
+Level: What level of user is it meant for?
+FCVersion: What FreeCAD version are you using?
 Time:  How long does it take to complete?
 Author:  Add a link to your forum profile
 ---

 # Tutorial guidelines